 Traditional Kintsugi uses urushi lacquer (which is actually related to poison ivy) and a real powdered gold to make the repair.
-Modern replica materials have been created which are less toxic and less expensive.
+Modern replica materials have been created, which are less hazardous and less expensive.
 It’s also been known that the Japanese used lacquer and binding rice flour, which was much safer.

 There are plenty of kits you can buy to create your own Kintsugi, like the ones you can order on Etsy from Humade.
 The kit includes epoxy fast glue and epoxy putty and gold powder.
 All you need to do is mix the resin with the gold powder and apply it to one side of the edge you want to be covered, then press the edges together.
 While the resin is still sticky, you can brush on a small amount of the gold powder.
 Use a little of the epoxy putty in the spaces to bind it together.

 There are a few different types and styles of Kintsugi.
 Firstly, there’s the traditional crack technique where gold dust or resin is used to attach the broken pieces, so the thin threads of gold run along the pot almost like veins.
 Secondly, there’s the piece method, whereby a large piece of the pot may be missing but the missing segment is filled entirely with gold or gold lacquer, this technique is called Makienaoshi.
 Alternatively, a joint is where the plate may be made up of completely different pieces and joined together with Kintsugi.

 It's not just gold that can be used for the art of Kintsugi.
 Popular effects also include silver, copper, and bronze, and sometimes a mix of them all is used.
 When real gold is not being used, a gold effect using gold powder can be used in its place.
 Similarly, an aluminum powder can be used to achieve silver, bronze powder for bronze, and copper powder for copper.
 Often, a water-resistant, colorless substance is applied.
 This means that the piece of work will be more scratch and erosion resistant, meaning the ceramics will be much more durable.
 Kintsugi is a beautiful but quite fragile way of working.